Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Main Results

 \begin{theorem}[Lower Bound for Reward-Agnostic Case] Let $\cG$ be an unknown zero-sum MG, and the agents learn in a reward-agnostic case, i.e., they first call the generative model for sampling, without reward knowledge, and then are fed with the reward function $r$ in $\cG$, for finding either an $\epsilon$-NE policy pair, or an $\epsilon$-approximate NE value for $\cG$.
 Then, there exist $\epsilon_0,\delta_0>0$, such that for all $\epsilon\in(0,\epsilon_0)$, $\delta\in(0, \delta_0)$, the sample complexity of achieving either goal with probability at least $1-\delta$, is \$ \tilde\Omega\bigg(\frac{|\cS||\cA||\cB|}{(1-\gamma)^{3}\epsilon^{2}}\log\Big(\frac{1}{\delta}\Big)\bigg). \$ \end{theorem}

 Compared to Lemma \ref{thm:lb_informal}, the dependence on $|\cA|, |\cB|$ is increased from $\tilde\Omega(|\cA|+|\cB|)$ to $\tilde\Omega(|\cA||\cB|)$.
 Several remarks are now in order.
-First, this suggests that without guidance from the reward, {the reward-agnostic case can be more challenging to tackle.} Intuitively, the reward known in hindsight, which might be chosen adversarially, costs the algorithm to at least sample at all $|\cA||\cB|$ elements in the Q-value $Q(s,\cdot,\cdot)$ at each state $s$ often enough.
+First, this suggests that without guidance from the reward, {the reward-agnostic case can be more challenging to tackle.} The intuition is that, when the reward is only given in hindsight, which might be chosen adversarially, costs the algorithm to at least sample at all $|\cA||\cB|$ elements in the Q-value $Q(s,\cdot,\cdot)$ at each state $s$ often enough.
 Second, when reduced to the single-agent setting (e.g., with $|\cB|=1$), such a separation disappears, showing its unique emergence in the multi-agent setting, and explaining why these two cases were not differentiated explicitly in the single-agent literature.
 Third, this lower bound is also related to the reward-free setting \citep{jin2020reward} with a single unknown reward (not infinitely many as in \cite{jin2020reward}).